leovigna/agent-coeus/docs/LEARNING.md

 **Future Action:** When refactoring or moving code, I will treat comments as an integral part of the implementation.
 I will ensure that all associated comments, including TSDoc blocks, inline comments, and `TODO` notes, are moved along with the code to its new location.

+### Avoid TypeScript Shortcuts and Hacks

+**Incident:** On multiple occasions, I used TypeScript shortcuts like `Promise<unknown>`, `any`, or considered using `@ts-ignore` to suppress compiler errors that I introduced.

+**Correction:** The user provided a general principle: do not use shortcuts or hacks (`unknown`, `any`, `@ts-ignore`, etc.) to solve TypeScript errors.
+These shortcuts undermine the type safety benefits of TypeScript.

+**Future Action:** I will always attempt to solve TypeScript errors with proper, type-safe solutions first.
+I will define explicit interfaces, import types from libraries, or correctly trace the data flow to resolve type mismatches.
+Shortcuts should only be considered as an absolute last resort and only with explicit user approval after providing a clear justification (e.g., documented library incompatibility).
+This rule should be balanced with the learning about only focusing on relevant TypeScript errors introduced by my changes.

 ### Do Not Delete Commented-Out or Unused Code

 **Incident:** I deleted commented-out code and unused variables, assuming they were no longer needed.